 Look at overall search traffic and impressions.
 It’s easier to see impression count month over month versus rankings or search engine traffic, because if your impressions go up you could be the #10 result on page one, but you won’t see that many more clicks.

-As long as your impressions keep going up month over month, eventually your rankings will catch up.
+As long as your impressions keep going up every month, eventually your rankings will catch up.
 So instead of tracking rankings, I challenge you to go and track your search impressions through Google Search Console.
 It’s much more effective as a leading indicator for where your “true” ranking lies down the road.

 This post was adapted from Marketing School, a 10-minute daily podcast in which Neil Patel and Eric Siu teach you real-life marketing strategies and tactics from their own experience to help you find success in any marketing capacity.
-Listen to the podcast version of this post below: